northle/docs/src/docs/database/schema.md

 ## Running migrations

-When you edit the schema and want to generate tables based on it, run command:
+When you edit the schema and want to generate tables based on it, run the `db:migrate` command:

 ```shell
 $ npm run db:migrate